-Khao Niew Ma Muang
+Khao Niew Ma Muang – A Refreshing Dessert

 And I just have to have this dessert.
 It’s a perfect way to cap a meal, especially with dishes that are more on the spicy side.
 It looks like a small pillow of soft, sticky rice topped with ripe mangoes that Thailand is famous for.
 It’s drizzled with coconut cream for a final touch.

-What’s great about these dishes is that you can find them in the menus of almost all commercial food shops in the country.
-It’s best to enjoy these treats in one of the restaurants or carts along the streets after a tiring shopping spree or a relaxing trip to an authentic Thai spa.
+What’s great about these dishes is that you can find them on the menus of almost all commercial food shops in the country.
+It’s best to enjoy these treats in one of the restaurants or carts along the streets after a tiring shopping spree or on a relaxing trip to an authentic Thai spa.